Hawker centre: Urban Hawker (New York City)

 On September 21, 2022, a Singaporean-style hawker centre opened in Manhattan, New York City.
 It was first mooted in 2013 by American chef Anthony Bourdain after visiting Singapore, and he collaborated with Singaporean chef K.F.
 Seetoh.
 Seetoh took up the mantle after Bourdain's death in 2018.
 Known as the Urban Hawker, it consists of traditional Singaporean dishes, with most of the vendors hailing from Singapore.

+Indonesia

+In Surabaya, various hawker centers called Sentra Wisata Kuliner (abbreviated as SWK; lit.
+'Culinary Tourism Centers') were established.
+Sentra Wisata Kuliner are areas that provide various food dishes consisting of several small stalls or stands from culinary street vendors.
+The government of Surabaya has made culinary street vendors (pedagang kaki lima) a tourist destination so that their image may change for good.